apostrophecms/apostrophe-headless/README.md

 3. On success, you will receive a JSON object with a single property: `bearer`.

-4. For all of the REST API calls that follow, pass that value as the `Authorization` header:
+4. For all of the REST API calls that follow, pass that value as the `Authorization` header, preceded by `Bearer` and a space:

 `Bearer nnnn`